 - Communication and interaction

 - Cognition and learning

-- Social, mental and emotional health
+- Social, emotional and mental health (SEMH)

 - Sensory/physical

 Aims and Objectives

 The Governing Body and teaching staff will do their best to ensure that the necessary provision is made for any pupil who has special educational needs and/or disabilities.
 Where the Headteacher or the appropriate Governor has been informed that a child has SEND, those needs will be made known to all who are likely to teach them.
 All staff and governors in the school are aware of the importance of identifying and providing for children who have SEND.